A simple determination of the halo size $L$ from $^{10}$Be/$^9$Be data: Halo size determination: Be/B versus Be/ Be

 We find that the bias on $L$ from the ${\cal F}={\cal F}_{\rm HE}$ approximation is smaller than $(\Delta L)_{\rm CR~data}$ and dependent on the cross-section set used.
 In the rest of the section, we focus on results obtained with the approximation (i.e. using ${\cal F}_{\rm HE}$ only).
 The associated best-fit models (modulated at 700~MV) are shown in Fig.~\ref{fig:freeL_10Be9Be} for illustration.
 They all go nicely through the data for all production sets considered, reflecting the fact that $\chi^2_r \approx 0.4$ for all these configurations.

-\paragraph{Propagation of cross-section uncertainties on $L$} As for the Be/B analysis, using the cross-section set \optxiiupxxii{} leads to a smaller best-fit value $L$ than using \xsGalxii{} (compare the numbers in Table~\ref{tab:L_BeB} and Table~\ref{tab:L_10Be9Be}).
-In the context of the analytical model, this behaviour can now be directly linked to the different ${\cal F}_{\rm HE}$ values in the two production sets, and more precisely for these sets, to the different production cross sections of $^{10}$Be and $^9$Be from a few relevant progenitors ($^{12}$C, $^{16}$O, and $^{56}$Fe).
-The typical $20\%$ variation on ${\cal F}_{\rm HE}$ originating from these cross-section differences is responsible for a variation
+\paragraph{Propagation of cross-section uncertainties on $L$.} As for the Be/B analysis, using the cross-section set \optxiiupxxii{} leads to a smaller best-fit value $L$ than using \xsGalxii{} (a comparison can be made between the numbers in Table~\ref{tab:L_BeB} and Table~\ref{tab:L_10Be9Be}).
+In the context of the analytical model, this behaviour can now be directly linked to the different ${\cal F}_{\rm HE}$ values in the two production sets, and more precisely for these sets, to the different production cross-sections of $^{10}$Be and $^9$Be from a few relevant progenitors ($^{12}$C, $^{16}$O, and $^{56}$Fe).
+The typical $20\%$ variation in ${\cal F}_{\rm HE}$ originating from these cross-section differences is responsible for a variation

+which is significantly larger than $(\Delta L/L)_{\rm CR~data}$.
+We further discuss the uncertainties on ${\cal F}_{\rm HE}$ and comparisons with recent determination of $L$ in Appendix~\ref{app:comp}.

-i.e. significantly larger than $(\Delta L/L)_{\rm CR~data}$.
-Finally, we note that the central values for $L$ in the Be/B or $\mathrm{^{10}Be/^9Be}$ analyses are similar for \xsGalxii{} (5~kpc vs 4.7~kpc), but slightly different for \optxiiupxxii{} (3.8~kpc vs 2.8~kpc).
-However, this difference is not significant and could easily be explained by uncertainties on the cross sections for the production of $^{10}$B and $^{11}$B (involved in the Be/B analysis only).
+Finally, we note that the central values for $L$ in the Be/B or $\mathrm{^{10}Be/^9Be}$ analyses are similar for \xsGalxii{} (5~kpc vs. 4.7~kpc), but slightly different for \optxiiupxxii{} (3.8~kpc vs. 2.8~kpc).
+However, this difference is not significant and could easily be explained by uncertainties on the cross-sections for the production of $^{10}$B and $^{11}$B (involved in the Be/B analysis only).